Project

 Johannesburg, South Africa

-RE: water flow meter - Added by drayde over 10 years ago
+RE: water flow meter - Added by drayde about 11 years ago

 Why not just add a temperature sensor at the tube?